-RCM are not recommended to be subcultured because this cell type will terminally differentiate in long-term cultures.
+It is not recommended for MCM to be subcultured as they will terminally differentiate in long-term cultures.

-Caution: Handling animal derived products is potentially biohazardous.
+Caution: Handling animal-derived products is potentially biohazardous.
 Always wear gloves and safety glasses when working these materials.
 Never mouth pipette.
-We recommend following the universal procedures for handling products of animal origin as the minimum precaution against contamination [1].
+We recommend following the universal procedures for handling products of human origin as the minimum precaution against contamination [1].